Fouetté Technique Motion Analysis

 Heidi Freeman , Competitive Student Fouetté demo

-Heidi demonstrates two very nice series of fouetté turns with the second time including multi-turn fouetté.
-Heidi is a natural turner and she has the technique nailed down.
+Heidi demonstrates two very nice series of fouetté turns.
+The second time included multi-turn fouettés.
+Heidi is a natural turner and she has the fouetté technique nailed down.
 See the frame-by-frame analysis of her technique below.

 There is much to learn from this series of images above because you can see every phase of the fouetté turn.
 It starts with the turning phase and then the descent phase entering the front attitude position.
 Then we have the pump phase where the dancer adds rotational momentum when she whips her legs from front attitude to seconde while going from plié to relevé seconde en facé.
 Then we go back to the turning phase that passes through passé back and immediately passé front.
 Then we reenter the descent phase.

 Common misconceptions about where the fouetté starts